-The PilotAware protocol (P3i) has now become a highly recognised frequency in general aviation due to its highly efficient and modern modulation technique, high bandwidth and low power consumption.
-The frequency PilotAware has adopted is 869.525Mhz, this is recognised by the European Telecommunications Standards Institute meaning that it can be in all European countries and other ETSI member states.
+The PilotAware (P3i) protocol has been introduced to general aviation due to its highly efficient and modern modulation technique, high bandwidth and low power consumption.
+The frequency PilotAware has adopted is 869.525Mhz.
+This is a recognised ETSI (European Telecommunications Standards Institute) ISM band for use all European countries and other ETSI member states.
+This is not an Aviation Frequency and does not meet an aviation standard.

-Currently, the P3i eco-system is integrated into airborne, and ground-based transceivers (ATOM Stations) creating a bespoke network capable of satisfying the requirements for future airspace.
+P3i is integrated into both airborne, and ground-based transceivers (ATOM Stations) creating an integrated network capable of providing the infrastructure for current and future Electronic Conspicuity and Flight Information services using the innovation available using the ISM band.

 PilotAware -> PilotAware

-All PilotAware equipped aircraft, transmit and receive on the P3i protocol.
+All PilotAware equipped aircraft, transmit and receive using the P3i protocol.
 Currently, the data transmitted from a PilotAware unit is.

-- GPS Location: Knowing the GPS position of an aircraft allows navigation applications and displays to accurately plot 3D aircraft positions, and provide audible alerts to the pilot.
+- GPS Location: Knowing the position of an aircraft using GPS allows navigation applications and displays to accurately plot 3D aircraft positions, and provide audible alerts to the pilot.
+The GPS used in PilotAware is not approved to an aviation specification.

 - Aircraft identification though the ICAO 24 bit aircraft address.
-PilotAware can be configured to transmit the aircraft identification code or Hex-ID and is designed to be easily changeable through profiles.
+PilotAware is configured to transmit the aircraft unique identification code (Hex-ID) and is designed to be easily changeable through stored profiles if multiple aircraft are used

 - Group-ID: Created for clubs and schools, Group-ID highlights the aircraft of fellow group members.
 The registration of group member will be prefixed and suffixed with a #.
 I.e. #G-ERTI#